 Entry into the country is relatively easy.
-As is the case with most Balkan nations entry by a citizen of several selected countries as in this case: Argentina, Australia, Brunei, Canada, Chile, Costa Rica, Brazil, Honduras, Saint Kitts and Nevis, Seychelles, Singapore, South Korea, Israel, Japan, Macedonia, Malaysia, Mauritius, Mexico, Montenegro, New Zealand, Albania, Antigua and Barbuda, Nicaragua, El Salvador, Guatemala, Bahamas, Barbados, Panama, Paraguay and Taiwan, is pass port free if the visit is under 90 days.
+As is the case with most Balkan nations entry by a citizen of several selected countries as in this case: Argentina, Australia, Brunei, Canada, Chile, Costa Rica, Brazil, Honduras, Saint Kitts and Nevis, Seychelles, Singapore, South Korea, Israel, Japan, Macedonia, Malaysia, Mauritius, Mexico, Montenegro, New Zealand, Albania, Antigua and Barbuda, Nicaragua, El Salvador, Guatemala, Bahamas, Barbados, Panama, Paraguay, and Taiwan, passport-free if the visit is under 90 days.

-There are many alternatives of mode of transport to use when travelling to Bosnia.
+There are many alternatives to the mode of transport to use when traveling to Bosnia.
 If you are traveling by air, Sarajevo Airport is the largest airport in Bosnia.
-There are many airlines connecting there airport with the outside world.
+Many airlines are connecting there airport with the outside world.
 BH Airlines, formerly known as Air Bosnia, is the national carrier and connects the country to many European cities with several daily flights.
-Other important airlines operating from the airport includes: Croatia Airlines, Serbia’s Jat Airways, Adria Airways, Lufthansa, Austrian Airways, MALEV and Turkish Airlines.
+Other important airlines operating from the airport include Croatia Airlines, Serbia’s Jat Airways, Adria Airways, Lufthansa, Austrian Airways, MALEV, and Turkish Airlines.

 Bosnia and Herzegovina offers the visitor a wide variety of accommodation facilities to spend nights in this wonderful state.
 These range from hotels, hostels, motels to home accommodation.
 For more information you will have to check the official tourism website for Bosnia.

 While in Bosnia there are numerous beautiful places to visit and various fun things to do.
-The lovely rivers Neretva, Una, Drina Vrbas and ricktna are great destinations.
-If you love water sports it is mandatory you visit these rivers.
+The lovely rivers Neretva, Una, Drina Vrbas, and ricotta are great destinations.
+If you love water sports it is mandatory-you visit these rivers.
 They are great rafting sites great for kayaking and canoeing.
 You could also enjoy hiking strolling and taking nature photography along the lovely basins of these rivers.

-During winter the Bjelasnica near Sarajevo with over 8km of ski trails, Jahorina and igman mountains are a must visit if you want to have a fabulous time enjoying so winter sports.
+During winter the Bjelasnica near Sarajevo with over 8km of ski trails, Jahorina and Sigman mountains is a must-visit if you want to have a fabulous time enjoying so winter sports.
 You could also visit the Vlasic Mountain near Travnik for some fun winter sport.